CML 2.7 Release Notes

 CML 2.7 introduces the ability to pin a node to a specific compute host.

 When you start a lab on a CML cluster, the CML controller assigns nodes to specific compute hosts automatically.
-This automatic compute host assignment can sometimes lead to suboptimal distribution of nodes to computes.
+This automatic compute host assignment can sometimes lead to suboptimal distribution of nodes to compute hosts.
 For example, multiple resource-intensive nodes may all be assigned to the same compute host instead of being distributed evenly across the cluster's compute hosts.
 The compute pinning feature allows administrators to bypass the automatic compute assignment and choose the best compute host themselves.

 A CML administrator may only pin a node to a compute host if the node has no persistent state on a compute host.
 That is, you can only pin a node to a compute host if the node is new and has never been started or if the node was wiped and has not been started since being wiped.
-A pinned node will only run on the specified compute host even if it is wiped, and a pinned node will fail to start if its associated compute does not have the capacity to run the node, even if there is capacity to run the node on another compute host.
+A pinned node will only run on the specified compute host even if it is wiped, and a pinned node will fail to start if its associated compute host does not have the capacity to run the node, even if there is capacity to run the node on another compute host.

 Running CML on AWS or Azure